 - Frozen is fine!
 What does this mean?
-If you are in the freezer section and run across frozen cauliflower or potatoes, give this recipe a shot with those items.
-You will want to reduce the cook time substantially, but it could provide the same texture and taste you are desiring
+If you are in the freezer section and run across frozen cauliflower, give this recipe a shot with those items.
+You will want to reduce the cook time for the cauliflower, but it could provide the same texture and taste you are desiring

 - If you have this recipe on the menu for later in the week, you can pre-wash and cut the potatoes and cauliflower during a time where you are not busy to reduce prep time prior to the meal.

 - For even easier meal prep, make the entire recipe and keep it in the fridge until mealtime.
 This can be made 3-4 days in advance and can also be frozen.
 When reheating, you just might need to add a touch of milk or broth to keep it nice and creamy.

 - Potatoes: You can use almost any potato in this recipe and choose to make it with the skins or without the skins.
 It works with sweet potatoes too.

 - Fresh Herbs: Consider adding some chopped chives, thyme, rosemary, or parsley to the potatoes to add some extra flavor.